josca42/discord_dashboard/README.md

 ### Get data

-The scraping is currently on an ubuntu server.
+The scraping is currently done on an ubuntu server.
 For access to the server send me a message with your public ssh key.
 Once I have added your ssh key to the list of authorized keys then the data can be downloaded using the following command.

 ```
 scp -r root@159.223.219.5:/root/data/ . # Download all data